Bundling DISH with internet in rural areas

 If you watch only a few hours each month, you’ll be fine.
 But if you watch a few hours a day, you’ll run into data overage fees (yikes!) or your data speeds will be slowed down to dial-up speeds for the rest of the month.
 You won’t have to worry about any of that if you watch TV through DISH.

-As an alternative to DISH TV service, you can also check out Orby TV, a less-expensive satellite TV option.
-Or, you can use a TV antenna to get local channels for free, although of course you won’t have as much channel selection as you would with a paid satellite TV service.
+As an alternative to DISH TV service, you can use a TV antenna to get local channels for free, although of course you won’t have as much channel selection as you would with a paid satellite TV service.